-Short-field Takeoff

-Half-flaps (20 degrees) should be used for short field operations.
+Short-field Takeoff.
+Half-flaps ( $20^{\circ}$ RV-4/-6/-7/-8 or $15^{\circ}$ RV-9) should be used for short field operations.
 Takeoff power should be applied smoothly and continuously and the need for right rudder should be anticipated while the airplane accelerates as rapidly as possible.
-For tail wheel airplanes, the tail should be allowed to rise off of the ground slightly (5-8° pitch angle).
+For tail wheel airplanes, the tail should be allowed to rise off of the ground slightly ( $5-8^{\circ}$ pitch angle).
 This attitude represents a good compromise between establishing takeoff AOA and acceleration.
 This attitude should be maintained until the aircraft lifts off.
 For nose wheel airplanes, accelerate in a normal, three point attitude.
-At $V_X$ , best angle climb speed, establish 8-10 degrees pitch initially, then as required to maintain $V_X$ (approximately 15-18° pitch at WOT). $V_X$ should be maintained until all obstacles are cleared, then the airplane should be accelerated to $V_Y$ (10-12° pitch at WOT), best rate, or cruise climb speed (approximately 8-10° pitch at WOT), as desired.
-Flaps should be retracted prior to accelerating through $V{FE}$ , but not, generally, before clearing any obstacle or the initial climb segment is complete.
+At Vx, best angle climb speed (as determined by flight test), smoothly establish $15^{\circ}$ pitch initially, then adjust as required to maintain Vx all obstacles are cleared.
+Then the airplane should be accelerated to desired climb speed.
+Use of half flaps reduces pitch angle by $1-2^{\circ}$ for a given airspeed.
+Flaps should be retracted prior to accelerating through VFE, but not, generally, before clearing any obstacle or the initial climb segment is complete.